PYRAMID for avionics and mission systems (Phase 1): Competition Document

 A: There are no AI specific standards to refer to when adopting PYRAMID for autonomous systems.

-Q: Will pyramid become a requirement for legacy platforms when they come up for refresh or will they continue to be bought “off the line” as FMS?
+Q: Will PYRAMID become a requirement for legacy platforms when they come up for refresh or will they continue to be bought “off the line” as FMS?
 (E.g. Chinook)?

 A: Chief of the Air Staff (CAS), Air Chief Marshal Sir Richard Knighton’s ambition is for PYRAMID adoption across all of our air platforms as an enabler towards achieving rapid adaptability and effective collaboration.
-Although we have intend for wider adoption we have to be realistic when it comes to legacy platforms as adoption would require a great level of reengineering.
+Although we have intended for wider adoption we have to be realistic when it comes to legacy platforms as adoption would require a great level of reengineering.

 Q: How much engagement has there been with other branches of the MoD?
 Are they aligned with the PYRAMID approach?